Is the crawling milestone no longer necessary for a child's development? This article provides helpful…

 Doing up buttons, brushing teeth and hair, putting on socks and shoes.
 All of these tasks require crossing the midline or cooperation of both hands so it goes without saying that these kids are going to struggle with them.
 It’s common for them to avoid these tasks or continue to rely on a parent to do them instead well after the expected time for them to take over.

 If you suspect your child has retained the ATNR primitive reflex and if they continue to struggle with crossing the midline, they may also have learning challenges in the classroom.
-We need to help your child with specific exercises that will integrate the reflex that should have gone to sleep when they were a baby so your child’s brain is adequately prepped for learning.
+Your child may need additional help to integrate the reflex that should have gone to sleep when they were a baby so your child’s brain is adequately prepped for learning.